Series 1, Episode 2

 The Doctor springs straight into action pumping a rather steam-punky TARDIS through time.
 The interior is far more ’96 movie than ’89 episode and it’s none the worse for that.
 We’re off to a good start.

 We soon reach our destination.
 It inevitably looks more like a 21st Century conference suite than its 5 billion AD counterpart might be expected to.
 It’s a nice set enough set, though and the backgrounds are good.
-Any concerns about the scenery are soon put to rest by the appearance of Simon Day who is wonderful as the unnamed steward.
+Any concerns about the scenery are soon put to rest by the appearance of who is wonderful as the unnamed steward.
 We have our first view of psychic paper, something that seems to have gone out of fashion lately, and boing!
 As if by magic, the budget appears.

 There are, apparently, 203 SFX shots in this episode.
 It’s a sizeable chunk of the season’s budget that we’re about to witness.

 Several groups of guests are announced in quick succession.
 The resulting procession of aliens is a little like Romana’s regeneration scene – a fashion show for the costume team.
 Some of these creatures will figure later in the piece, others will not.
 It all feels a little extravagant.